godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-2.md

 ### Changes from Beta 1

-While it's not uncommon for features we've previously highlighted to get new changes/adjustments, it's rare for followup posts to actually highlight them.
+While it's not uncommon for features we've previously highlighted to get new changes/adjustments, it's rare for follow-up posts to actually highlight them.
 This is due to the majority of cases being a "finalization" of the feature in question, or otherwise making everything work as expected once the community unearths new bugs.
-However, there were a couple of features that warrant a special mention here, as a followup to them was explicitly highlihted in beta 1.
+However, there were a couple of features that warrant a special mention here, as a follow-up to them was explicitly highlighted in beta 1.

 The first is regarding the [new `abstract` keyword in GDScript](https://godotengine.org/article/dev-snapshot-godot-4-5-beta-1/#gdscript).
 Prior to the publication of that blogpost, it was decided by the GDScript team that the keyword shall be converted to an annotation instead.
 In practice, this is a simple adjustment to existing implementations: just prepend an `@`!